 Findings from the study, “Altered theta oscillations in resting EEG of fibromyalgia syndrome patients,” can be found in the European Journal of Pain.

-Previous studies have shown that fibromyalgia as well other chronic pain conditions can affect brain activity.
+Previous studies have shown that fibromyalgia as well as other chronic pain conditions can affect brain activity.
 However, many of the experimental studies are unable to distinguish whether altered brain activity is a result of acute pain attacks or is more reflective of an ongoing state of sensitization.

 Oscillations in both the medial prefrontal cortex and anterior cingulate cortex have been shown to relate to a reduction of pain inhibition.